prathimacode-hub/IoT-Spot/README.md

 **[ESP8266 Scripts](https://github.com/prathimacode-hub/IoT-Spot/tree/main/ESP8266)** - This repo would have all the projects related to ESP8266 you can pick up for your references

+**[Minor Scripts](https://github.com/prathimacode-hub/IoT-Spot/tree/main/Minor%20Scripts)** - This repo has all minor scripts put up together on various controllers we can use while working on IoT applications

 **[NodeMCU Scripts](https://github.com/prathimacode-hub/IoT-Spot/tree/main/Node%20MCU)** - This repo has all NodeMCU scripts put up together that are widely useful in running automations

 **[PIC Scripts](https://github.com/prathimacode-hub/IoT-Spot/tree/main/PIC)** - This place would have the scripts that use PIC micro-controller and useful in inbuilting the functional projects concerning the same.

 **[RaspberryPi Scripts](https://github.com/prathimacode-hub/IoT-Spot/tree/main/Raspberry%20Pi)** - This repo has all that scripts that are compatible to all the versions and models of Raspberry Pi

 **[Real-Time Scripts](https://github.com/prathimacode-hub/IoT-Spot/tree/main/Real-Time%20Scripts)** - This place endorses with all the scripts which takes real-time inputs parallely and makes the projects work functionally and promptly)

 **[Major Scripts](https://github.com/prathimacode-hub/IoT-Spot/tree/main/Major%20Scripts)** - This repo has all the major and impactful projects related to Internet Of Things.